 Biking in the Rain with a Kid

 Our family doesn't own a car, so when it rains we often have to still ride our bikes.
 This sometimes can present challenges when riding with a kid.
 The rain has returned, at least temporarily, in the Bay Area.
 So we got out our waterproof outerwear for the rides to school and back.
-Here is how we bike in the rain.
+Here the gear we use for biking in the rain.